Dehydration in Children

 Hydralyte has up to 75% less sugar than the leading sports drinks.
 Learn More »

 How to Prevent Dehydration in Children?

 Especially in summer or hot climates, children are more likely to be exposed to hot temperatures, sun, and humid weather.
-Because children tend to dehydrate faster, it important to make sure your child is receiving enough fluids.
+Because children tend to dehydrate faster, it is important to make sure your child is receiving enough fluids.
 Remember that both heat and sun exposure can often result in mild to moderate dehydration if not properly managed.

 If your child seems to present any signs of dehydration after a long day outside, make sure to increase fluid intake and allow plenty of time for rest and recovery.
 Adding an oral rehydration solution like Hydralyte, can help expedite the fluid replenishment process.

 - Make sure your child is drinking enough water throughout the day